-Figure 33 illustrates the design of the ECS runtime component.
-Figure 2 in Chapter 3 already discussed the context/stack for this component, i.e., on top of the AAS support, network management, transport and connectors and (optionally) service layer, the ECS runtime is supposed to provide a resource abstraction to manage the containers containing services to be executed on a resource.
-At the heart of the component is the ECSRuntime which acts as internal façade32 for the ECS runtime AAS.
+Figure 39 illustrates the design of the ECS runtime component.
+Figure 3 in Chapter 3 already discussed the context/stack for this component, i.e., on top of the AAS support, network management, transport and connectors and (optionally) service layer, the ECS runtime is supposed to provide a resource abstraction to manage the containers containing services to be executed on a resource.
+At the heart of the component is the ECSRuntime which acts as internal façade37 for the ECS runtime AAS.
 Behind that façade, the actual operations are realized to be able to customize the ECS runtime for the resource at hands.
-Two example devices (produced by Phoenix Contact or Lenze) are indicated in Figure 33, but also a GenericJavaRuntime, which relies on an abstract ContainerManager (along with a ContainerDescriptor, akin to the service descriptors in Figure 32).
-IIP-Ecosphere provides a plain Docker75 container manager (DockerContainerManagement).
-As for the service descriptors, the ContainerDescriptor is manifested in terms of a Yaml file, which is supposed to form the main entry point for adding a container at runtime, i.e., the platform specifies a URI pointing to the Yaml file, which indicates the name of the packaged container at the same location.
-We refrained from adding the descriptor to the packaged container as this may not be permissible for some container formats.
-A container manager for Kubernetes via Industry 4.0 protocols (R7, R14a) is in development but not part of this release.
+Two example devices (produced by Phoenix Contact or Lenze) are indicated in Figure 39, but also a GenericJavaRuntime, which relies on an abstract ContainerManager (along with a ContainerDescriptor, akin to the service descriptors in Figure 36).
+Partially, device-specific functionality is supposed to be realized via other plugins, e.g., target-system specific implementation of the SystemMetrics (cf. Section 3.5.4) or how to provide and access to the device AAS.
+It may be that the device is already older and does not provide an AAS.
+For this purpose, the ECS runtime allows to customize the AAS origin via the DeviceAasProviderDescriptor (not shown in Figure 39), which determines the component that returns the address of the respective device AAS (the component may also create the AAS if needed).
+Currently, three implementations of the related DeviceAasProvider are shipped with the platform, a pragmatic one reading the AAS from a simple Yaml file (reading manufacturer/product images from the same location), an implementation reading the AAS from an AASX package file and a multi-provider that selects the first provider (by default Yaml or AASX) that returns an AAS address.
+For the Yaml/AASX providers, the underlying information is retrieved classpath either nameplate.yml/deviceId.yml as resource, as or device.aasx/deviceld.aasx, respectively whereby deviceld is taken from the IdProvider of the support layer.

+IIP-Ecosphere provides a plain Docker87 container manager (DockerContainerManagement).
+As for the service descriptors, the ContainerDescriptor is manifested in terms of a Yaml file, which is supposed to form the main entry point for adding a container at runtime, i.e., the platform specifies a